sebastianbirk/sbirk-portfolio-website/README.md

 # Description

-This repository contains the source code of my personal portfolio website which was created with react and is deployed to heroku.
-Continuous deployment is enabled and the website is connected to my custom domain sebastianbirk.com.
+This repository contains the source code of my personal portfolio website which was created with react.
+The repository is connected to heroku where a dev site is deployed to sbirk-portfolio-website.herokuapp.com.
+Continuous deployment is enabled.
+My production site is hosted on bluehost.com and FileZilla is used to transfer the files.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Resources